mfendek/oob_game_data_viewer/README.md

  ## Development

  Run `yarn install` to update frontend libraries.
-Run `yarn watch` as a preprocessor watcher and `yarn build` if you want a one time build.
+Run `yarn watch` as a preprocessor watcher and `yarn dev` if you want a one time build.
- Run `yarn package` before committing your changes.
-In case libraries were updated you need to commit both `package.json` and `yarn.lock` files.
+ Run `yarn build` before committing your changes.
+In case libraries were updated via `yarn upgrade` you need to commit both `package.json` and `yarn.lock` files.

  ## Coding standards